jeffcarlin/nearbyNuggets/README.md

 - O Create catalog of fake dwarfs to inject

 other:
-- O Read and overplot isochrones
+- X Read and overplot isochrones
+    - O Currently only has a single set of 10 Gyr Padova isochrones.
+Add other ages (and isochrone sets)?
 - O CMD plotting function?
 Other plotting functions?
 - X Image cutouts
 - O Surface/aperture photometry?